athornton/go-it-mostly-doesnt-suck/talk.rst

 ...COBOL feels like programming while wearing handcuffs and drunk in the back of a police cruiser,

-...and PHP feels like punching yourself in the balls over and over.
+...and PHP feels like punching yourself in the gender-appropriate sensitive spots over and over.

 ----